 Cybersecurity For The Cannabis Industry

 The legal marijuana industry is called the Green Rush for a reason.
 It is expected to experience exponential growth in the next few years.
 According to a recently published study by New Frontier Data, we can expect the United States cannabis market from 2020 to 2025 near double in size!
 This is because most states are moving to legalize medical and or recreational use.

 However, with media attention, billions of dollars of cash, and a variety of unique circumstances and vulnerabilities has made cannabis an attractive cybercrime target.
 Cybercrime can include cybersecurity threats such as credit card theft, misuse of personally identifiable information, ransomware, or even trade secrets of cannabis retail, grows, and ancillary businesses.

 Why Cybercriminals Target Cannabis

 To understand if you’re at risk for a cyber threat, you must understand it from the viewpoint of the cybercriminal.
 They are motivated by higher payouts and more likelihood of vulnerabilities to exploit.
-Here why this makes the cannabis industry an ideal target:
+Here’s why this makes the cannabis industry an ideal target:

 - The cannabis industry is new – With a relatively new industry, there aren’t as many stories and examples for businesses to follow.
 This lack of information makes it far less likely that the company will have protections to prevent attacks compared to more mature industries.

 - A significant portion of cannabis businesses are in the “startup phase” – Because the industry is new, it only follows that they’ll have lots of newer businesses.
-New Businesses are ideal targets for cyberattacks due to there not being aware of potential threats and the fact that it can take time before they realize they should put cybersecurity best practices in place.
+New businesses are ideal targets for cyberattacks due to them not being aware of potential threats and the fact that it can take time before they realize they should put cybersecurity best practices in place.